Stochastic processes with random contexts: a characterization, and adaptive estimators for the transition probabilities: Introduction

+\begin{enumerate} \item {\em Random Markov chains:} for these processes, the distribution of $X_0$ given the past is determined by first sampling a random variable $K_0\in\N$ independently of $X^{-1}_{-\infty}$ and then setting where $p_k$ is a pre-specified transition kernel of order $k$.
+In other words, the transition probabilities are {\em mixtures} of Markov transitions with different orders.
+Kalikow \cite{kalikow:randommarkov} introduced these processes and showed that $\bX$ is a random Markov chain if and only if its transition probabilities depend continuously on the past (cf. \remref{CFF1} below).
 Kalikow also noted that any continuous specification of transition probabilities corresponds to at least one process $\bX$.
-The related uniqueness problem (how many processes are compatible with a given choice of $p$) has attracted much interest; see eg. \cite{GalloTakahashi_Uniqueness,BramsonKalikow_NonUniqueness,JohanssonOberg_Uniqueness,Vladas_NonUniqueness} . \item {\em Variable length Markov chains, or context tree processes:} this is similar to the above, except that this time $K$ is a almost-surely finite stopping time for the filtration That is to say, for any $k\in\N$ whether or not $K=k$ depends on $X^{-1}_{-k}$ but not on anything else.
+Such processes continue to attract much interest under the heading of ``g-measures" \cite{GalloTakahashi_Uniqueness,BramsonKalikow_NonUniqueness,JohanssonOberg_Uniqueness,Vladas_NonUniqueness}. \item {\em Variable length Markov chains, or context tree processes:} this is similar to the above, except that this time $K_0$ is a almost-surely finite stopping time for the filtration $\{\sigma(X^{-1}_{-k})\}_{k\geq 1}.$ That is to say, for any $k\in\N$, whether or not $K_0=k$ depends on $X^{-1}_{-k}$ but not on anything else.
 There is no simple characterization of context tree processes, but several interesting classes such as renewal and Markov renewal processes are of this form.
-A key feature of these models, which motivated Rissanen \cite{Rissanen1983} to define them, is that a VLMC model can be much more succint than a standard order $k$ Markov model: it allows for large order parameters for ``difficult"~pasts and smaller parameters for easier pasts.
+A key feature of these models, which motivated Rissanen \cite{Rissanen1983} to define them, is that a VLMC model can be much more succinct than a standard order $k$ Markov model: it allows for large order parameters for ``difficult"~pasts and smaller parameters for easier pasts.
 This built-in sparsity property also comes with a natural tree structure that is advantageous for algorithms.
 Estimators such as Rissanen's original Context algorithm and BIC-penalized maximum likelihood have been introduced and analyzed \cite{BuhlmannWyner1999,Garivier2006,CsiszarTalata2006,TalataDuncan2009,LeonardiGarivier2011,GarivierLerasle2011}.
 VLMCs have been applied in Data Compression \cite{Rissanen1983,WillemsEtAl1995}, Genomics \cite{Patcher2011,BuhlmannWyner1999,Bejerano2004} and Linguistics \cite{GalvesGarcia2012}, among other fields. \end{enumerate}